Habits of successful entrepreneurs provide a roadmap for creating your success.

 The entrepreneur had the last laugh when he solved a massive problem and laughed all the way to the bank.

-That entrepreneur is yours truly.
-And my ‘secret weapon’ was my PMA that helped me build an 8 figure business.
+That entrepreneur is yours, truly.
+My ‘secret weapon’ was my PMA, which helped me create massive success.

 But know this and know this well.

-Learn how myself and fifteen other ‘regular people’ found sweet success through a PMA.
+Learn how I and fifteen other ‘regular people’ found sweet success through a PMA.

 If we can do it, so can you.